farshaddavoudi/k6-performance-testing/README.md

 // rest of script
 ```

-### 6. Run the test: `k6 run test.js`
+### 6. Run the Test

+Execute the test with the command: `k6 run test.js`

-The result will be saved in the same folder.
-Can be saved anywhere for future reference as it's simple html page.
+The result will be saved in the same folder and can be accessed as a simple HTML page.

-### 7. Next Runs
+### 7. Subsequent Runs

-You defined all your possible scenarios in `test-scenarios.js` file and all HTTP requests in the `test-http-requests.js` file.
-So for following tests, only need to modify the *TEST SETTINGS* section and run the test.
+For subsequent tests, modify the TEST SETTINGS section only.
+All scenarios are defined in the `test-scenarios.js` file and all HTTP requests are in the `test-http-requests.js` file.
+Run the test again as needed.

 ## What Am I Trying to Achieve Here?